palak363/AngryBirds-GUI-Game/README.md

 ## **Project Overview**

-This project is an implementation of a 2D physics-based game inspired by the popular *Angry Birds* franchise.
-The game was developed using **libGDX**, a Java game development framework, to deliver high-performance graphics, smooth animations, and a responsive gaming experience.
-The game follows **object-oriented programming (OOP)** principles, ensuring that the code is modular, scalable, and easy to maintain.
+This project is an implementation of a 2D physics-based game called *Angry Birds*.
+The game was developed using **libGDX**, a Java game development framework.
+The game follows **object-oriented programming (OOP)** principles, ensuring that the code is modular and easy to maintain.

 The primary goal of this project is to replicate the core mechanics of *Angry Birds* at a very basic level, while introducing features, such as multiple levels with varying difficulties, a variety of birds with different abilities, and an engaging physics-based environment that interacts with the player's actions.
-The game also includes a **persistence system** that allows players to pause and resume their progress, making it more convenient and user-friendly.

 ### **Key Features**